 Stay at a Lighthouse

 Have you ever stayed at a lighthouse?
 If you have, you’ll know what a fantastic and truly original experience it is.
-If you haven’t, it’s time to put it at the top of your ‘must do’ list.
+If you haven’t, it’s time to put it at the top of your bucket list.

 Imagine being far from anywhere, but close to everything that’s good for your heart and great for your soul.
 Fresh air.
 Incredible views.
 Surrounded by nature.
 And with the sea stretching out before you, vast, powerful and beguiling – it’s little wonder people come to lighthouses to propose!
 Or to celebrate everything special in life: birthdays, anniversaries, family, friendship.

-Read on to find out just why they’re such inviting places and check out our Special Offers to nab your own getaway!
+Read on to find out just why they’re such inviting places!

 Wild Atlantic Wonders